Hampton Inn: Development since 2000

-In 2004, as part of the $100 million "Make it Hampton" initiative, Hampton began upgrading its hotels including the production of an alarm clock which featured an easy-to-set alarm and an mp3 player hook-up.
-Other changes made during the upgrade were the switch to white bedding, adding hot food items to continental breakfast options and free high-speed internet to rooms.
+In 2004, as part of the $100 million "Make it Hampton" initiative, Hampton began upgrading its hotels including the production of an alarm clock which featured a dimmable clock display, oversized buttons, an easy-to-set alarm, one touch adjustment for daylight saving time and an mp3 player hook-up.
+Other changes made during the upgrade were general renovations, the switch to white bedding, adding hot food items to continental breakfast options and free high-speed internet to rooms.
 In 2012, under the "Perfect Mix" initiative, the company completed upgrades to the lobbies of its hotels adding more social space.
 Hampton continued to renovate its spaces with a campaign introduced in 2013, directed towards younger clientele that included in-room mini-fridges, new bedside tables with power access, updated bathrooms, and updated hotel exteriors.
 Hampton by Hilton was ranked in the top 5 in Entrepreneur's Franchise 500 from 2010–2015.

 As of 2025, Hampton is in the budget to upper-midscale lodging segment, designed to compete against other limited service brands like Courtyard by Marriott, Holiday Inn, and Comfort Inn/Comfort Suites.

 In 2020, three Hampton Inn locations were used to hold over 100 refugee children by the United States Department of Homeland Security prior to their expulsion.